-- Well articulated building forms that are set back to incorporate landscaping, open space and separation between buildings. - Developments which have coordinated basement and services located to minimise loss of landscaped open space and reduction of deep soil zones. - c.
+- a.
+Well articulated building forms that are set back to incorporate landscaping, open space and separation between buildings. - Developments which have coordinated basement and services located to minimise loss of landscaped open space and reduction of deep soil zones. - c.
 Setbacks that preserve and protect existing trees around the perimeter of sites and provide effective deep soil areas that are able to create a garden setting, including substantial tree canopy to all sides of the building.

 a.
-The minimum setbacks of all buildings and structures should comply with Table 3.4.5-a.
+The minimum setbacks of all buildings and structures should comply with Table 3.4.5-a (excluding Beecroft Heritage Precinct).